-- Register, even if you are insured .
-Your insurance coverage may not be adequate and some foundation damage may not show up until later.
-Anyone who suffered any flooding damage or loss should register for assistance including those who only suffered basement flooding;
+- Register, even if you are insured.
+Your insurance coverage may not be adequate and some damage (particularly foundation) may not appear until later.
+Anyone who suffered any damage or loss should register for assistance.

-- Stay in touch and keep appointments after you have registered for disaster assistance .
-A FEMA inspector will make an appointment to visit your home, usually within two to three days.
-Make every effort to be at home or call to change the appointment by using the FEMA Helpline also at 1-800-621-FEMA (3362) , (TTY) 1-800-462-7585;
+- Keep critical appointments.
+A FEMA-contracted inspector will make an appointment to visit your home, usually within three to four days.
+Make every effort to be at home or you can authorize an agent to be present.
+Use the Helpline option at the FEMA registration toll-free number 1-800-621-FEMA (3362) or TTY 800-462-7585 for contact updates, including your agent's

-- Return all forms promptly .
-After registering, you may receive a U.S. Small Business Administration (SBA) low-interest loan application package in the mail.
+- Return all forms promptly.
+After registering, you may receive a U.S. Small Business Administration (SBA) disaster loan application package in the mail.
 Fill out and return these forms promptly since they are an essential part of the disaster-assistance process.
-Please note: completing these forms does not obligate you to accept the loan; and
+SBA representatives at Disaster Recovery Centers (DRC) will assist in completing your SBA home or business disaster loan application as well as answer any of your questions.